A Playbook for Expressive Products 08.2021

 For that, generalists become particularly valuable when looking across product concerns, because they can help a business articulate and quantify the ROI of the product building process earlier in the process, avoiding missteps which can become particularly costly at scale.

-As operators that work holistically across the organization, generalists are able to advance the whole
+As operators that work holistically across the organization, generalists are able to

-ecosystem in unison, reducing the likelihood of chokepoints and working first-hand through any dependency
+ecosystem in unison, reducing the likelihood of chokepoints and working first-hand

 The pursuit of decentralized knowledge acts as a tide that lifts all boats as the ability to apply localized learnings across multiple domains of expertise amplifies the impact of each discovery and makes all of the knowledge deeply interconnected.